Penalized regression calibration: a method for the prediction of survival outcomes using complex longitudinal and high-dimensional data: Simulations

 To showcase the effect that the CBOCP has on the level of the reported measures of predictiveness, we have compared the distribution of the naive estimates of the tdAUC and C index to that of the optimism-corrected estimates obtained with the CBOCP introduced in Section \ref{sub:bootstrap}.

 Figure \ref{fig:cbocp} compares the naive and optimism-corrected estimates of the tdAUC and C index in simulation 10 (similar results hold for the other simulations described in Sections \ref{sub:lmmsims} and \ref{sub:mlpmmsims}).
 It is apparent that the effect of the optimism correction is rather sizeable for all models.
 For example, in the case of the PRC-MLPMM(U+B) model with $n = 300$ the median of the naive estimates is 0.978 for tdAUC(5) and 0.881 for the C index, whereas the median of the optimism-corrected estimates is 0.908 for tdAUC(5) and 0.801 for the C index.
+These results highlight the importance of properly evaluating predictive performance by implementing an internal validation procedure that can estimate the optimism associated to the naive performance estimators.